pamnyb0/pamnyb0/README.md

 📚 **Selected Completed Coursework**

-Finished the **UX and Design** course at TUC Yrkeshögskola, a module focused on accessibility, usability, and creating design systems that truly align with user needs.
+The **UX and Design** course at TUC Yrkeshögskola was a module focused on accessibility, usability, and creating design systems that truly align with user needs.

 Key areas of development included: